chungbwc/TouchDesigner/README.md

 [MediaPipeHandCHOP](http://www.magicandlove.com/blog/2021/06/02/mediapipe-in-touchdesigner-7/) - an example to extract the hand tracking details in a Script CHOP.
 It only uses the Index Finger Tip for interaction design.

 [MediaPipeHandCHOP2](http://www.magicandlove.com/blog/2021/06/02/mediapipe-in-touchdesigner-8/) - another example to expose all the finger details in a Script CHOP.
 It aligns the circle TOP to each of the finger tip.

+[MediaPipePoseTOP]() - a simple example to illustrate the usage of the pose tracking solution in MediaPipe with a Script TOP.

+[MediaPipePoseCHOP]() - an example of pose tracking in MediaPipe with a Script CHOP, showing the pose landmarks details.